arthur-user/Photo-Caption-Contest-API/readme.md

 You are now able to run the project using `DEBUG=myapp:* npm start`

-Once running, the API can be accessed at `http://localhost:3000/`
+Once running, the API can be accessed at `http://localhost:3000/` The project includes static images, which can be accessed through http://localhost:3000/images/<enter_full_file_name.png>

 ## Testing using Swagger: